BYRIO/krita-webdoc-zh/KritaFAQ.rst

 -------------

 You probably have too many resources installed.
-Deactivate some bundles under settings → manage resources
+Deactivate some bundles under Settings --> Manage Resources.

-If you're using Windows and the portable zip file, Windows will scan all files everytime you start Krita.
+If you're using Windows and the portable zip file, Windows will scan all files every time you start Krita.
 That takes ages.
 Either use the installer or tell Microsoft Security Essentials to make an exception for Krita.